-675 Bering, Suite 400 Houston, Texas 77057
+675 Bering Drive, Suite 400 Houston, Texas 77057

-NOTICE OF ANNUAL MEETING OF STOCKHOLDERS TO BE HELD MAY 19, 2015
+NOTICE OF ANNUAL MEETING OF STOCKHOLDERS TO BE HELD MAY 19, 2016

-Notice is hereby given that the 2015 Annual Meeting of Stockholders (the "Annual Meeting") of Comfort Systems USA, Inc., a Delaware corporation (the "Company"), will be held at The Houstonian, 111 North Post Oak Lane, Houston, Texas 77024, at 11:00 a.m. local time on Tuesday, May 19, 2015 for the following purposes:
+Notice is hereby given that the 2016 Annual Meeting of Stockholders (the "Annual Meeting") of Comfort Systems USA, Inc., a Delaware corporation (the "Company"), will be held at The Houstonian, 111 North Post Oak Lane, Houston, Texas 77024, at 11:00 a.m. local time on Thursday, May 19, 2016 for the following purposes:

-- 1. To elect nine (9) directors nominated by the board of directors to serve until the 2016 Annual Meeting of Stockholders; - 2.
-To ratify the appointment of Ernst & Young LLP, independent auditors, as the Company's auditors for 2015; - 3.
-To approve, by a stockholder non-binding advisory vote, the compensation paid by the Company to its named executive officers, commonly referred to as a "Say on Pay" proposal; and - 4.
-To transact any other business that may properly come before the Annual Meeting.
+- 1. To elect nine (9) directors nominated by the board of directors to serve until the 2017 Annual Meeting of Stockholders; - 2.
+To ratify the appointment of Ernst & Young LLP, independent auditors, as the Company's auditors for 2016; - 3.
+To approve, by a stockholder non-binding advisory vote, the compensation paid by the Company to its named executive officers, commonly referred to as a "Say on Pay" proposal; - 4.
+To approve an amendment to Article Five of the Company's Second Amended and Restated Certificate of Incorporation to provide that any of the Company's directors may be removed, with or without cause, by the holders of a majority of the shares then entitled to vote in an election of directors; and - 5.
+To transact any other business that may properly come before the Annual Meeting or any adjournment or postponement thereof.

 We are not aware of any other business to come before the Annual Meeting.
 Any action may be taken on any one of the foregoing proposals at the Annual Meeting on the date specified above, or on any date or dates to which the Annual Meeting may be adjourned or postponed.
-Stockholders of record at the close of business on March 20, 2015 are entitled to notice of and to vote at the Annual Meeting.
+Stockholders of record at the close of business on March 21, 2016 are entitled to notice of and to vote at the Annual Meeting.
 In the event there are not enough votes for a quorum or to approve or ratify any of the foregoing proposals at the time of the Annual Meeting, the Annual Meeting may be adjourned or postponed in order to permit our further solicitation of proxies.